Sacha924/LLM_Fine_Tuning_DSA/README.md

 Steps to follow in my opinion:
 1. Create another leetcode account (hoping I won't get an IP ban and lose my leetcode streak 🙏)
-2. emulate the leetcode site with Puppeteer, go to the right exercise (list of exercise ids I've predefined by hand)
+2. Emulate the leetcode site with Puppeteer, go to the right exercise (list of exercise ids I've predefined by hand)
 3. Go to the solution tab, click on python, and take the first solution
 4. Go to the code location and retrieve it